rohithasrk/Cellphone-Detector-LTSpice/README.md

 ####Todos:
 --------------
-* Amplify using BJT instead of OPAmp.
+* Add values for BJT resistances and OPAmp Vcc.
 * Make the difference more for LED to glow properly.
 * Make calculations accurate.